Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 When people first try to make their pizza dough, a common problem that they run into is that the crust ends up tasting kind of bland.

 Most people think that salt gives the crust flavor, and they tend to add too much salt to increase or add some flavor to the crust.
-But what they fail to understand is that salt will kill the yeast if they come in direct contact.
+But they fail to understand that salt will kill the yeast if they come in direct contact.

 So what gives the crust its flavor?